joggrdocs/joggr-templates/examples/microservice/docs/contribution-guidelines.md

 ## Commit Messages

 Commit message standards are crucial for maintaining clarity and consistency in a software development project.
 Effective commit messages should follow a **clear, structured format: start with a concise, imperative mood summary of the change** (e.g., "Fix bug in user authentication"), followed by a detailed description if necessary, explaining the rationale and impact of the change.
 This format not only aids in understanding the history and context of the code but also facilitates easier code reviews and troubleshooting.
-Adhering to a standardized style, such as including issue tracking IDs or referencing related pull requests, ensures that messages are informative and that the commit history remains organized and useful for all team members.

 ## Testing Standards

-Please follow the standards below when writing tests for your changes.

-<table class="dashdraft-table"><tbody><tr class="dashdraft-table-row"><th class="dashdraft-table-header" colspan="1" rowspan="1" colwidth="182"><p class="dashdraft-paragraph">Test Type</p></th><th class="dashdraft-table-header" colspan="1" rowspan="1"><p class="dashdraft-paragraph">Standard</p></th></tr><tr class="dashdraft-table-row"><td class="dashdraft-table-cell" colspan="1" rowspan="1" colwidth="182"><p class="dashdraft-paragraph">Unit Tests</p></td><td class="dashdraft-table-cell" colspan="1" rowspan="1"><p class="dashdraft-paragraph">You <strong class="dashdraft-bold">MUST </strong>write a unit test for all code changes.</p></td></tr></tbody></table>

-> \[!IMPORTANT]
->
+When contributing to the User Authentication Service, please follow the following standards:

+* You **MUST **write a unit test for all code changes.

-> When we review the code, we expect that you have already tested it to ensure the microservice works as expected.
+* You **MUST** test your code.
+When we review the code, we expect that you have already tested it to ensure the microservice works as expected.

 ## Code Review Standards